Harrisonburg, Virginia: History

 Harrisonburg was named for Thomas Harrison (1704–1785), an early settler.

 The earliest documented English exploration of the area prior to settlement was the Knights of the Golden Horseshoe Expedition, led by Lt.
 Gov. Alexander Spotswood, who reached Elkton, and whose rangers continued and in 1716 likely passed through what is now Harrisonburg.

-Harrisonburg, previously known as "Rocktown," was named for Thomas Harrison, a son of English settlers.
+Harrisonburg, previously known as "Rocktown," was named for Thomas Harrison, a son of English settlers and member of the Harrison family of Virginia.
 In 1737, Harrison settled in the Shenandoah Valley, eventually laying claim to over 12000 acre situated at the intersection of the Spotswood Trail and the main Native American road through the valley.

 In 1779, Harrison deeded 2.5 acre of his land to the "public good" for the construction of a courthouse.
 In 1780, Harrison deeded an additional 50 acre.

 This is the area now known as "Historic Downtown Harrisonburg".

 In 1849, trustees chartered a mayor–council form of government, although Harrisonburg was not officially incorporated as an independent city until 1916.
 Today, a council–manager government administers Harrisonburg.

 On June 6, 1862, an American Civil War skirmish took place at Good's Farm, Chestnut Ridge near Harrisonburg between the forces of the Union and the forces of the Confederacy at which the C.S.
 Army Colonel, Turner Ashby (1828–1862), was killed.

 The city has expanded in size over the years.

+In 1947, a gas leak led to an explosion at the Masters Building in downtown Harrisonburg, killing eleven people and injuring thirty people.
+In 2020, five people were injured when a building on Miller Circle exploded, coincidentally also from a gas leak.